altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - uploadedTimeHeader [<semester 1>, <semester 2>, ...]: information for UploadedView time header
    where <semester> is [<month 1>, <month 2>, ..., <month 6>]
    where <month> is [<year>, <month>, 'white|gray|green', <undefined>|<pivId of last piv in month>]
+- uploadedTimeHeaderController <page controller>: controller that drives the uploadedTimeHeader
+- uploadedTimeHeaderPage <int>: page in uploadedTimeHeader currently displayed.
 - uploadedYear <str>: displayed year in UploadedView time header
 - usertags [<string>, ...]: list of user tags, computed from the tags bruog
 - userWasAskedPermission (boolean) [DISK]: whether the user was already asked for piv access permission once